arox5/RaspiHomeLab/README.md

 A simple and easy web application for general purpose home automation and media center.
 This is my personal lab.

 ## Main targets
-- [*] Build a modern and responsive web application using Bootstrap 4 and jQuery 3.2.1
+- (*) Build a modern and responsive web application using Bootstrap 4 and jQuery 3.2.1
-- [*] Handle authentication (features are provided only to authenticated user)
+- (X) Handle authentication (features are provided only to authenticated user)
-- [*] Handle the features provided by DLink DCS-932L IP camera
+- (x) Handle the features provided by DLink DCS-932L IP camera
    - [*] show current picture
    - [*] shot list of pictures created by motion detection
    - [*] change settings
      - [*] motion detection on/off
      - [*] day night auto/off
-- [ ] Handle theft protection system (Olympia Protect 9061)
+- ([) ) Handle theft protection system (Olympia Protect 9061)
 - [ ] Handle themperature sensor (Oregon Scientific EW 93)

 Who knows...